Kyrios

 Skip to section

-True enough, according to meteorological data between 21 and 24 December 2021, weather stations in areas where Kyrios carried out interventions reported a gradual fall in water levels from “Dangerous” to “Safe”.
+Kyrios decided to help again by enabling the flood waters to recede quickly, and said that these floods would abate within 3 days.
+Sure enough, between 21 and 24 December 2021, weather stations in areas where Kyrios carried out interventions reported a fall in water levels from “Dangerous” to “Safe”.

-We would like to extend our gratitude to the Malaysians who actively feedback on the flood and rainfall situation on the ground, which helped Kyrios to carry out timely weather interventions.
-Kyrios also commended on how the Harapan coalition and many Malaysians had tirelessly saved those in danger, regardless of race and religion.
+We would like to extend our gratitude to the Malaysians who actively provided feedback on the flood and rainfall situation on the ground, which facilitated timely weather interventions by Kyrios.
+Kyrios also commended the Harapan coalition and many selfless Malaysians for tirelessly saving those in danger, regardless of race and religion.

 TIMELINE